tribesports/tech_blog/source/_posts/2011-09-24-separating-api-logic-with-decorators.markdown

 end
 {% endcodeblock %}

 This means that if we're consistent with our decorator naming, we can look up the appropriate decorator according to resource class and format.
-The above is slightly simplified - there are extra cases required if the resource is an array or an `ActiveRecord::Relation` (this will happen in index actions, for example), but these aren't particularly interesting.
+The above is slightly simplified - there are extra cases required if the resource is an array or an `ActiveRecord::Relation` (as you might see in index actions), but these aren't particularly interesting.

 Now we have a custom responder that will handle decorated resources properly; we have a decorator lookup system that will return an appropriately-decorated resource according to the requested format; and we have the decorator itself.
 All we need to do now is modify our renderer so that it will decorate a resource appropriately before rendering it.